cfengine/documentation/reference/components/cf-serverd.markdown

 ### listen

-**Description:** true/false enable server deamon to listen on defined port
+**Description:** true/false enable server daemon to listen on defined port

 This attribute allows to disable `cf-serverd` from listening on any